2RDOIOonlL/2RDOIOonlL/README.md

 In this section, we present results for ensembles of models trained using spectral normalization (SN).
 The first table below is for models trained on CIFAR-10 and the next table is for models trained on CIFAR-100.
 All the results have been reported using predictive entropy as the uncertainty metric.

 We note that in general, ensembles of models trained with SN don't outperform those trained without SN.
-Note that although the AUROC for the WRN+SN ensemble is slightly higher than the WRN ensemble, it is still within the standard error and hence, not statistically significant.
+Note that although the AUROC for the WRN+SN ensemble trained on CIFAR-100 is slightly higher than the WRN ensemble, it is still within the standard error and hence, not statistically significant.

 |     Model       |  Accuracy   |    ECE     | AUROC SVHN  | AUROC CIFAR-100 |
 |-----------------|-------------|------------|-------------|-----------------|